Linaro/poplar-tools/build_instructions.md

 ```

   It will take about 5-10 minutes to complete writing out the contents
   of the disk.
-When this is done, the board will automatically
-  reset.
 The result should look a bit like this:

 ```shell
     ---------------------------